emu-wg/teap-errata/section-3-6.md

        in all phases of TEAP.

-   3. The Intermediate-Result TLVs carry success or failure indications of the individual EAP methods in TEAP Phase 2.
+   3. The Intermediate-Result TLVs carry success or failure indications of the individual EAP methods and basic password authentication in TEAP Phase 2.
 Errors within the EAP conversation in Phase 2 are expected to be handled by individual EAP methods.

    4. Violations of the Inner TLV rules are handled using Result TLVs together with Error TLVs.